ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/README.md

 #Sample Trade Lane Contract Documentation
-##Start with the document [`main.md`](main.md "tutorial on the fabric and documentation on the trade lane contract")
-   - a tutorial on the Hyperledger fabric and smart contracts
+##Start Here
+Read the [Introduction to Hyperledger Smart Contracts for IoT, Best Practices and Patterns](HyperledgerContractsIntroBestPracticesPatterns.md) and its specified pre-reading __before__ reading the detailed contract documents.

+> The tutorial [Customizing the Sample Contract](CustomizingTheSampleContract.md) is under construction and will be available soon.

-   - detailed documentation on the IoT Trade Lane sample contract
+When you have completed the pre-reading, start with [`main.md`](main.md) for detailed documentation on the IoT Trade Lane sample contract's main body and processing.
+Then move on to the detailed module documents shown below in your order of interest.

 ##Available
 * [`alerts.md`](alerts.md)